Author Archives: Scott

 Nicholas and Elena at their wedding, August 1902. source: Wikipedia

-On August 29, 1902, at Tsarskoye Selo, Elena married her second cousin, Prince Nicholas of Greece, the son of King George I of the Hellenes and Grand Duchess Olga Konstantinovna of Russia.
-The two had first met at a party in Livadia in 1894, and then again at the coronation of their first cousin Nicholas II, Emperor of All of Russia in 1896.
+On August 29, 1902, at Tsarskoye Selo, Elena married her second cousin Prince Nicholas of Greece, the son of King George I of the Hellenes and Grand Duchess Olga Konstantinovna of Russia.
+The two had first met at a party in Livadia, Russia in 1894, and then again at the coronation of their first cousin Nicholas II, Emperor of All of Russia in 1896.
 Several years later, in the summer of 1900, a romance began and Nicholas soon proposed.
-Her mother was against the idea, feeling that Nicholas was too poor and had no prospect for the Greek throne.
-But she eventually relented, and the couple became engaged in June 1902.
-Theirs was a happy marriage from most accounts, and they had three daughters:
+Elena’s mother was against the marriage, feeling that Nicholas was too poor and had no prospect for the Greek throne.
+Eventually, she relented, and the couple became engaged in June 1902.
+The marriage was a happy from most accounts, and they had three daughters:

 The former Nicholas Palace, now the Italian Embassy, in Athens. photo: by C messier — Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=47199266

 Following their honeymoon at Ropsha Palace, the couple arrived in Greece and took up residence in a wing of the Royal Palace.
-They later moved to their new home – the Nicholas Palace in Athens – which was a wedding gift from Nicholas II of Russia.
+They later moved to their new home, the Nicholas Palace in Athens, a wedding gift from Nicholas II of Russia.

 1914 portrait by de László. source: Wikipedia

 While in exile, Elena helped to support the many Russians who had fled to France after the Bolshevik Revolution.
-She helped establish an Orthodox Cemetery in Sainte-Geneviève-Des-Bois, as well as supporting a home for elderly refugees.
-In 1924, she established and helped fund an orphanage near Saint-Germain-en-Laye, providing housing and education for orphans.
+She helped establish an Orthodox Cemetery in Sainte-Geneviève-Des-Bois and supported a home for elderly refugees.
+In 1924, Elena established and helped fund an orphanage near Saint-Germain-en-Laye, providing housing and education for orphans.
 She sold some of her priceless jewels to help fund many of her ventures.

 In addition to her charitable efforts, Elena focused much of her attention on the upbringing and education of her daughters.
 This included trying to arrange prominent marriages for each of them.
-Eldest daughter Olga was sent to London, hoping to catch the eye of the Prince of Wales (later King Edward VIII), with no success.
-In 1923, Olga went on to marry Prince Paul of Yugoslavia.
+The eldest daughter Olga was sent to London, hoping to catch the eye of the Prince of Wales (later King Edward VIII), with no success.
+In 1923, Olga married Prince Paul of Yugoslavia.
 The second daughter Elena was presented as a possible bride for the future King Umberto II of Italy and Prince Nicholas of Romania before marrying Count Carl Theodor of Toerring-Jettenbach.
 The Prince of Wales was also considered for the youngest daughter Marina, again without success.
 Instead, Marina married his younger brother George, The Duke of Kent, in 1934.

-When Greece was invaded in 1941, Elena chose to remain in Athens and not join the rest of the Greek royal family in exile.
-Elena and her sister-in-law, Princess Alice, both stayed and worked together, organizing soup kitchens and helping those in need throughout Athens.
+When Germany invaded Greece in 1941, Elena chose to remain in Athens and not join the rest of the Greek royal family in exile.
+Elena and her sister-in-law Princess Alice, born Princess Alice of Battenberg, both stayed and worked together, organizing soup kitchens and helping those in need throughout Athens.
 Despite their previous frosty relationship, the two develop a friendship and provide much-needed moral support to each other in the years ahead.
 When Athens was liberated, Elena faced accusations of conspiring with the Germans, who had treated her very kindly during their occupation.
 When fighting broke out in December 1944, Elena was forced from her home and took up residence with Princess Alice at the home of their brother-in-law, Prince George.
 In 1946 the monarchy was restored, and King George II returned to the throne.
 Having been nearly totally cut off from her family during the war, Elena was able to meet up with her daughter Olga in 1947.
 Two years later, she reunited with daughters Elisabeth and Marina, neither of whom she had seen in eight years.

 Tombs of Elena and Nicholas. photo: by HellenicSpirit — Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=53526810